 - a.
-The allocation of income and the dividend distribution are not consistent with the company's financial situation and perspectives. - b.
-The proposed allocation of income is not compatible with the interests of all shareholders. - c.
-The proposal replaces the cash dividend with a share repurchase programme. - d.
+The proposed allocation of income seems inappropriate, given the financial situation and the long-term interests of the company, its shareholders and its other stakeholders. - b.
+The proposal replaces the cash dividend with a share repurchase programme. - c.
 The dividend is replaced by a reimbursement of nominal value of the shares that substantially deteriorates the shareholders' right to place an item on the agenda of the annual general meeting.